Ryan Reynolds Is Not Who You Think He Is

 — Ryan Reynolds (@VancityReynolds) May 5, 2018

 But props to Reynolds for being brave enough to speak out about his struggle.
 It can’t be easy, especially when you’re a movie star whose leading man image is a bankable asset to your career.
-And kudos to Reynolds’ Deadpool 2 co-star Leslie Uggams who shattered any misconceptions about Reynolds over-confident persona by stating, on the record, that he’s not the Mr. Hollywood type.
+And kudos to Reynolds’ Deadpool 2 co-star Leslie Uggams who shattered any misconceptions about Reynolds overconfident persona by stating, on the record, that he’s not the Mr. Hollywood type.

 “Offstage, he’s not bigger than life,” Uggams said.
 “He’s not like the Rock.
 When the Rock walks in the room, I’m sure it’s like, ‘Oh, my God, the Rock.’
 But that’s not Ryan.
 He’s not Mr. Hollywood.”